arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 * Logic of creating grayscaled photo URL
 * Binding handlers to DOM events

-Your first step should be to create classes with its responsibilities.
+**Your first step should be to create classes with its responsibilities**.
 In our projects it's quite usual that we have `Gui` class (often it is composed of a few smaller classes), `Backend` class (which fetches data from Rails backend and pre-processes them) and `UseCase` class (which contains business logic within, operating on domain objects).
 Since this example does not contain much business logic at all, you can stick with only `Backend` and `Gui` classes.

 Since there is a business rule that is worth to be contained in an intention revealing interface, it's a good decision to create a `Photo` domain object.